Indiana Court Records

 What Information Is Contained In An Indiana Juvenile Record?

-As mentioned earlier, juvenile records are created by courts and officials in juvenile justice agencies in Indiana.
+Juvenile records are created by courts and officials in juvenile justice agencies in Indiana.
 The components of these records differ with the agency that created the record, but an individual can expect to see the following information in an Indiana juvenile record:

 - Personal information (name, age, sex, & address)